rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 Menu Item Options
 -----

 Individual menu items can be edited from **Admin -> Menu -> Menu Name -> Menu Item**.
-In the **Advanced Settings** area of the editing page, you'll find a set of options each supported menu type.
+In the **Advanced Settings** area of the editing page, you will find a set of options each supported menu type.
 Typically, this includes Dropdown and Splitmenu.
 Here, you can refine how a menu item appears in a RokNavMenu menu.

 ### Dropdown Menu Options